-When the pain is persistent despite physical therapy exercises or if the pain is limiting the person's ability to participate with physical therapy, we certainly have medications to help with the pain from discogenic lower back pain and sometimes what we do is we do an epidural steroid injection to put some medicine around the disc in order to lower the inflammation around the disc.
+When the pain is persistent despite physical therapy exercises or if the pain is limiting a person's ability to participate with physical therapy, we certainly have medications to help with the pain from discogenic lower back pain and sometimes what we do is we do an epidural steroid injection to put some medicine around the disc in order to lower the inflammation around the disc.
 Now, putting steroid next to a disc isn't going to change a tear in the disc, but it's not going to mask the pain either.
-What it does is it reduces the inflammation and it opens up this window of opportunity during which a person can 1) ideally participate more with physical therapy and do more of the stretching and strengthening and 2) often what it will do is, if it reduces the inflammation, then sometimes while the exercises may not have been enough to alleviate the pain, often the exercises will be enough to keep the pain from coming back.
+What it does is it reduces the inflammation and it opens up this window of opportunity during which a person can, one, ideally participate more with physical therapy and do more of the stretching and strengthening and, two, often what it'll do is, if it reduces the inflammation, then sometimes while the exercises may not have been enough to alleviate the pain, often the exercises will be enough to keep the pain from coming back.
 Typically, if we are able to reduce the inflammation and address the mechanics by stretching and strengthening the muscles around the spine, we are able to take away the pain and keep the pain from coming back by doing a few exercises on a relatively daily basis to tweak the mechanics so the same forces aren't going through the disc.

 When more conservative options aren't working - in those rare cases - there are surgical alternatives and that's a time when you start thinking about things like provocative disc stimulation and discography in order to have a more educated conversation about whether a surgical alternative may be appropriate.